dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Counter target creature or planeswalker spell.
 Venture into the dungeon.
 (Enter the first room or advance to the next room.)

-:mtgtip:`The Blackstaff of Waterdeep<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/3/3317cbf3-13a1-4471-a23c-de429941e8a4.jpg?1625680103|https://scryfall.com/card/afr/48/the-blackstaff-of-waterdeep?utm_source=api>`
+:mtgtip:`The Blackstaff of Waterdeep<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/3/3317cbf3-13a1-4471-a23c-de429941e8a4.jpg?1626204803|https://scryfall.com/card/afr/48/the-blackstaff-of-waterdeep?utm_source=api>`
-   You many choose not to untap The Blackstaff of Waterdeep during your untap step.
+   You may choose not to untap The Blackstaff of Waterdeep during your untap step.

    Animate Walking Statue — |mana_1|\ |mana_u|, |tap|: Another target nontoken artifact you control becomes a 4/4 artifact creature for as long as The Blackstaff of Waterdeep remains tapped.
 Activate only as a sorcery.